oliviagallego/TesaHealth/docs/Step_2-Database/README.md

 In the database, each **Review** and each **Consensus** is linked both: to the **Case** (via the foreign key caseId), and  to the **AIArtifact** (via the foreing key aiArtifactId).
 I decided to do it this way so that later we can query the data easily either starting from the case or starting from the AI artifact, depending on what we need to analyse.

+In addition, the system allows a single user account to have multiple profiles.
+For example, the same person can log in once and enter as a patient or as a clinician, depending on which profiles exist for their userId.
+If the user selects a profile that they do not have yet, the system will guide them through creating that profile (for example, completing the clinician credentials) and set it to “pending” until an admin verifies it.

 #### 3. Setting up relationships between tables